 As the historical work in the "Belding" report shows, management has failed in the past.
-Strong continuing leadership from the Shellfish Advisory Board, Shellfish Constable in co-ordination with the Cape Cod Extension Marine Program will continue to be needed.
+Strong continuing leadership from the Shellfish Advisory Board and Shellfish Constable will continue to be needed.

 Much of what NRAB could contribute to this discussion was already anticipated by a Climate Change Working Group Report, authored by Dr. Seth Tuler, 2015, already referenced in the Introduction.
 It is still a key reference, which NRAB supports.